 Picture this: you're standing in the baking aisle, recipe in hand, wondering if that can labeled "100% pure pumpkin" is the same thing as the pumpkin puree your recipe calls for.
-I've been there countless times, and let me save you the guesswork right now.
-Canned pumpkin and pumpkin puree are essentially the same thing when you buy the right product – but there are some important details that can make or break your fall baking adventures.

-The confusion is totally understandable because grocery stores love to keep us on our toes with their labeling.
-I've learned through plenty of trial and error that knowing the difference between true pumpkin puree and those sneaky pumpkin pie fillings can mean the difference between a perfect pumpkin bread and a overly sweet disaster.
+I've learned through plenty of trial and error that knowing the difference between true pumpkin puree and those sneaky pumpkin pie fillings can mean the difference between a perfect pumpkin bread and a overly sweet disaster or if you read earlier my pumpkin soup cake disaster (gag).

-Understanding Pumpkin Puree and Canned Pumpkin
+What is Pumpkin Puree and Canned Pumpkin

-I've spent countless hours in the baking aisle staring at orange cans, wondering what the difference really is between these pumpkin products.
 The main thing to know is that pumpkin puree can be fresh or canned, while canned pumpkin is always store-bought and might not even be 100% pumpkin.

 What Is Pumpkin Puree?